jktomer/website/content/en/docs/concepts/cluster-administration/flow-control.md

-The Flow Control API is part of the API Priority and Fairness [feature](https://github.com/kubernetes/enhancements/blob/master/keps/sig-api-machinery/20190228-priority-and-fairness.md), which is presently in alpha.
+The Flow Control API is part of the API Priority and Fairness [feature](https://github.com/kubernetes/enhancements/blob/master/keps/sig-api-machinery/20190228-priority-and-fairness.md), which is not enabled by default.
 To enable it, add the following command-line flags to your `kube-apiserver` invocation:

 ```shell